 If your nose is consistently super dry and flaky, it could be indicative of skin conditions such as rosacea or seborrheic dermatitis.
 Rosacea is a chronic genetic condition prone to this issue since it’s “associated with flushing, redness, sensitivity, or dryness of the nose and cheeks,” explains Dr. Patel.

-The latter condition, seborrheic dermatitis “is a very common condition in which people with oily skin have dry flaking of the corners of their noses, eyebrows, scalp and behind their ears” according to Dr. Patel.
-This condition is caused by the existence of malassezia yeasts.
+The latter condition, seborrheic dermatitis “is a very common condition in which people with oily skin have dry flaking of the corners of their noses, eyebrows, scalp and behind their ears,” she says.
+And it’s typically caused by the existence of malassezia yeasts.

 6. Your beauty products

-One way beauty products can create dry, flaky skin is if your skin isn’t absorbing them properly.
+One way beauty products can actually create dry, flaky skin is if your skin isn’t absorbing them properly.
 This can create build up, which then leads to flakiness.
-In other words, beauty products might be sabotaging your smooth skin goals if you’re using ones that are clay-based or have skin-drying ingredients such as alcohols, which Dr. Patel says can make flaking worse.
+So they can be sabotaging your smooth skin goals if you’re using ones that are clay-based or have skin-drying ingredients such as alcohols, which Dr. Patel says can make flaking worse.

 How to get rid of flakiness around the nose